In Our Own Way

-In Our Own Way (A Mon(n)do nostro) is a 2013 documentary written, directed and produced by Italian director Wilma Massucco, telling a story of five women and their relationship with men.
+In Our Own Way (A Mon(n)do nostro) is a 2013 documentary written, directed and produced by Italian director Wilma Massucco, telling the story of five women and their relationship with men.
 The project received Special Mention Award at the Mumbai Women's International Film Festival 2013.
-Five women tell their stories of relationships with a man – uncensored, unvarnished they reveal deep and intimate truths of love's many facets.
-Five female perspectives, five different ways of loving a man: dreamed love, suffered love, lost love, denied love and realized love.
+Five women tell their stories of relationships with a men – uncensored, unvarnished they reveal deep and intimate truths of love's many facets.
+Five female perspectives, exploring five different ways of loving a man: dreamed love, suffered love, lost love, denied love and realized love.